pspanoudakis/OS-Chat-Project/README.md

 Each process that is about to terminate also attempts to delete the semaphore that handles the shared memory for **writing**.
 At the same time, the process that **reads** from that segment checks if a semaphore operation **fails**, which will happen if the semaphore has been deleted.
 When the operation fails, this process is also terminated smoothly (freeing any allocated memory, detaching pointers to shared memory segments and deleting semaphores) and will "inform" the next one in the exact same way.

+### Project structure
+- `utils.c` & `utils.h` : Implementation & definition for useful functions, as well as some `#define` commands that may be modified (shared memory size, permissions, termination message)
+- `parent1.c` & `parent2.c` : Parent processes of P1 and P2 respectively.
+- `writer.c` : Used by P1 and P2, to get a new message from the command line and send it.
+- `reader.c` : Also used by P1 and P2.
+It is the final "destination" of a message, where it is displayed in the command line.
+- `encrypter1.c` and `encrypter2.c` : Parent processes for ENC1 and ENC2 respectively.
+- `encrypt.c` : Used in ENC1 and ENC2.
+The main task of it is to get a message, concatenate it with the respective hash code and forward it to the channel.
+- `decrypt.c` : Also used in ENC1 and ENC2.
+Mainly used to validate a message using the hash code and forward it to its final destination (either P1 or P2).
+- `channel_parent.c` : Parent process of CHAN.
+- `channel.c` : The "real" channel, where noise may by added to a message.

 ### Compiling & Executing
-Running `make` will create all the needed executables.
+- Running `make` will create all the needed executables.
 gcc normally displays a warning (`"assignment discards ‘const’ qualifier"`) 2 times while compiling `channel_parent.c`.
 It is disabled in the Makefile, but can easily be enabled back.

-`parent1`, `parent2` and `channel_parent` should be executed first, in different terminals (in any order).
-Then `encrypter1` and `encrypter2` need to be executed.
-They should **ALWAYS** be executed last, because they do not initiallize the semaphores they use themselves. `channel_parent`, `encrypter1` and `encrypter2` could be executed in one terminal (in backround) but it would be more preferable to use different terminals since `channel` processes print message modification messages, while `encrypt` and `decrypt` print retransmission messages.
+- `parent1`, `parent2` and `channel_parent` should be executed first, in different terminals (in any order).
+- Then `encrypter1` and `encrypter2` need to be executed.
+They should **ALWAYS** be executed last, because they do not initiallize the semaphores they use themselves.
+- `channel_parent`, `encrypter1` and `encrypter2` could be executed in one terminal (in backround) but it would be more preferable to use different terminals since `channel` processes print message modification messages, while `encrypt` and `decrypt` print retransmission messages.
-`channel_parent` needs to be executed along with the possibility argument, otherwise it will stop.
+`channel_parent` needs to be provided with a modification probability argument (e.g. `channel_parent 28` for a 28% probability of modifying messages), otherwise it will stop.

-After all the above have been executed, just type anything in `parent1` or `parent2` terminal and it will show up in the other's.
-Note that a message may be modified more than 1 time in a row.
+- After all the above have been executed, just type anything in `parent1` or `parent2` terminal and it will show up in the other's.
+Note that a message may be modified **more than 1 time in a row**.

-To terminate, type "TERM" (or whatever exit message has been defined in `utils.h`), either in `parent1` or `parent2` terminal, and everything will stop.
+- To terminate, type `TERM` (or whatever exit message has been defined in `utils.h`), either in `parent1` or `parent2` terminal, and everything will stop.

-To delete the executables and objective files, run `make clean`.
+- To delete the executables and objective files, run `make clean`.

 ### Performance, Resource Handling & other details
 Messages should appear immediately in the destination terminal, even if a retransmission has taken place (unless the possibility for modification in channel is very big).
 You can check for output messages in `encrypter1` and `encrypter2` terminals to find out.